Free shore access

 Last updated on August 4, 2021

 Palombaggia beach is said to be one of the most beautiful (if not the most beautiful) beach in Corsica.
 With its red rocks, stone pines, white sand, turquoise water and its view over Cerbicales Islands, it is indeed postcard perfect.
 In addition, underwater exploration awaits here.
 Head to the rocky area rimming the northern end of the beach: here, in a water depth of just a few meters, Neptune grass meadows, sandy areas and rocky outcrops shelter a thriving marine life.

-Enter the water from the sandy beach, close to the red-rock line closing the bay, facing Jet Liberty.
+Enter the water from the northern tip of the sandy beach, between the two rocky points closing the bay.

 Snorkeling in Palombaggia is a delight: a gorgeous backdrop, clear, warm water and a preserved marine life all make for an enjoyable exploration.